hanelliotphan/baymax/README.md

 # BayMax Simulation
-Simulation of BayMax from Disney Big Hero 6 using Python
+Simulation of Baymax from Disney Big Hero 6 using Python, Pyttsx3 voice engine and Google speech recognition

 ## Instructions
 First, we need to install `portaudio` from Homebrew.
 This package is required